 This element allows you to create a box that accepts a phone number, very much like the <Text> element described below.
 The maximum length for the phone number field is 25 characters and the system will prevent the applicant from typing more than 25 characters into the field.

 Beside the system-imposed maximum length, the difference between <PhoneNumber> and <Text> is that <PhoneNumber> allows you to use the <Format> child element to restrict the applicant to a particular phone number format, or set of formats.
 The applicant can type anything into the field, but the system will halt the application process and display an error if the user attempts to submit the page with a phone number that doesn't match at least one of the specified formats.
 To allow free-form entry into the phone number field, create a <PhoneNumber> element without any <Format> child elements.

-It is recommended that you show the applicant the acceptable format(s) in your <Label> element.
+The phone number text field that is rendered in the application has default help text below the text field indicating that the format of (xxx) xxx-xxxx is the acceptable format.
+If you want to allow for other formats than this hard-coded UI display, it is recommended that you show the applicant the acceptable format(s) in your <Label> element.
 Naturally, this will be difficult if you allow many different formats.
-You could minimize wordiness by leaving out the <Format> element altogether, but of course that would allow the applicant to enter something that isn't a phone number at all.
-You will have to balance the complexity of your phone number prompts against your college's willingness to accept ill-formatted phone numbers, including input that may not be a phone number at all.
+You could minimize wordiness by leaving out the <Format> element altogether, but that will allow the applicant to enter something that isn't a phone number at all.
+Balance the complexity of your phone number prompts against your college's willingness to accept ill-formatted phone numbers, including input that may not be a phone number at all.